 Message From The Executive Director

-Since its inception in 1992 Bethesda House is proud to have evolved from simply a shelter for abused women and their children to a well-known and respected agency providing a comprehensive system of professional supports that are an integral part of our community’s continuum of services to victims of domestic abuse.
+Since its inception in 1992, Bethesda House has evolved from a small shelter for abused women and their children to a well-known and respected agency providing a comprehensive system of professional supports to diverse individuals dealing with all types of abuse and gender-based violence including, but not limited to, domestic violence, secual assault, human trafficking, familial abuse, cultural violence and elder abuse.

-We believe that domestic violence is not just a woman’s issue but rather is a community issue.
-We believe that men are women’s partners in dealing with and eradicating the problem.
+We act on the belief that men are our partners in dealing with and eradicating the problem of abuse and violence in our community.
 And we believe that children deserve to grow up experiencing and understanding healthy, respectful personal relationships.

-In addition we believe that the majority of people in Durham agree with us.
+In addition, we believe that the majority of people in Durham agree with us.
 We could not do what we do without their support.
-Thank you to everyone who has given us a hand over the years.
+Thank you to everyone who has helped us help our clients over the years.